Edward911111/learngit/readme.txt

-this is a text file add something
+this is a text file add something we need do somethingl